 Can Babies Sleep All Night in A Bassinet?

 Yes!
-A bassinet is a great sleep space for your newborn during those first few months.
+A bassinet is a great sleep space for your newborn during those first few months for night sleep or nap times.

 It’s one item I recommend in my baby nursery must haves!